dimrizo/investment-fund-lp/README.md

 Huber Steel: 7.4\
 Greek Government Bonds: 3.7\
 \
-Furthermore, the DR Fund management imposes the following investment requirements:
+Furthermore, the R&C Fund management imposes the following investment requirements:

 1 - The overall investment amount in the oil industry should not be more than 60300€.